cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 however if you use the fetch polyfill that `ember-fetch` (which uses a regular XHR request underneath) provides you.
 There is some ideas to fix pretender on this regard, so hopefully this will change soon.

-BTW, there is caveat about `fetch` (native or otherwise) that although I am aware of, I keep forgetting.
+BTW, there is a caveat about `fetch` (native or otherwise) that although I am aware of, I keep forgetting.
 Unlike `$.ajax('/some-url').then(fn1).catch(fn2)` where 2XX and 3XX status codes trigger the `then` callback and 4XX and 5XX statuses are considered failures and trigger the `catch`, using the `fetch` the only situation that causes a request to fail and the `catch` handler to be called is a real